ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

    directory.
 This script is invoked by the notification server when an event starts.
--  This script in turn invokes a python OpenCV based script that grabs an image with maximum score from the current event so far and runs a fast person detection routine.
+-  This script in turn invokes a python OpenCV based script that grabs configured frames from the ZoneMinder API and runs different types of models to detect objects, faces or license plates.
--  It returns the value "person detected" if a person is found and none if not
+-  It returns some formatted strings to indicate what was found, if anything.
--  The wrapper script then checks for this value and exits with either 0 (send alarm) or 1 (don't send alarm)
+-  The wrapper script then checks for a key word that is returned when there are detections and exits with either 0 (send alarm) or 1 (don't send alarm)
 -  the notification server then sends out a ": person detected" notification to the clients listening